 If you know what a larch is, you know that larch season brings with it great anticipation.
-Prior to moving to Washington, I had no idea what a larch was and now I’m OBSESSED.
+Prior to moving to Washington, I had no idea what a larch was, and now I’m OBSESSED.
 The best part?
 One of my favorite trails in North Cascades National Park has larches.
-This is the trail guide for Blue Lake Trail during larch season.

-This guide contains everything you need to know about hiking the Blue Lake Trail during larch season!
+This guide contains everything you need to know about hiking the Blue Lake Trail!
 Let’s get into it.

 Complete Trail Guide to Hiking the Blue Lake Trail in Larch Season

 The Blue Lake Trail is one of my favorite trails in North Cascades National Park.
 It is one of the best trails to see larches on in October.
-Some other popular larch trails include Lake Ingalls and Maple Pass Loop!
+Some other popular trails with larch trees in the area include Lake Ingalls and Maple Pass Loop!

 Level: Easy to Moderate